-T has been recently questioned whether I mathematical models of rocket core dynamics may be adequate as vehicles for physical understanding, especially that burning surfaces in production motors are rough, heterogeneous, and pliable.
+The main concern by Glick is that mathematical models may be inadequate as vehicles for physical understanding, especially that burning surfaces in production rocket motors are rough, heterogeneous, and pliable.
 From this perspective, a core flow that does not account for all conceivable features, including surface vibrations and complex boundary conditions, may be deemed impractical or uncertain.
-The purpose of the current exposition is to explore the physical benefits of mathematical models by recognizing the role, scope, objectives and recent successes of core flow idealizations.
+Unfortunately, Glick's commentary does not explore the physical benefits of mathematical models nor does it recognize the role, scope, objectives, and recent successes of core flow idealizations.
 These have been motivated by important technological applications that will now be overviewed.

-Being a problem of real concern in rocket motors and large gas turbines, aeroacoustic instabilities have received much scrutiny in the propulsion community.
-Models of these instabilities have invariably pointed to the importance of providing judicious assessments of corresponding core flow details.1-6 The desire for explicit flow models has also been motivated by the need to physically understand the intricate

-Assistant Professor, Department of Mechanical and Industrial Engineering.
-Member AIAA. coupling between unsteady pressure waves and gas motions.7-10 Being ultimately suggested by repeated tests, not only does this inevitable pairing provoke unsteady burning, but also generate intense sound-pressure levels and boundary-driven vortices.
+As a problem of real concern in rocket motors and large gas turbines, aeroacoustic instabilities have received much scrutiny in the propulsion community.
+Models of these instabilities have invariably pointed to the importance of providing judicious assessments of corresponding core flow details.3-8 The desire for explicit flow models has also been motivated by the need to understand physically the intricate coupling between unsteady pressure waves and gas motions.9-12 As ultimately suggested by repeated tests, not only does this inevitable pairing provoke unsteady burning, but it also generates intense sound-pressure levels and boundary-driven vortices.

 This delicate interplay of underpinning core flow mechanisms has inspired over the years several capable theoreticians to seek physical idealizations.
-The goal has been generally set to carefully isolate the intricate mechanisms by parametric linearization or vector decomposition.
+The goal has been generally set to isolate carefully the intricate mechanisms by parametric linearization or vector decomposition.
 In the midst of this unusually complex problem, the quest for basic answers has often become a central focus.

-Culick11-17 Pioneered by and Flandro,1-6 theoretical studies have elucidated a number of physical features in rocket motors.
-Among them were the multi-dimensional spatial and temporal velocity, vorticity, and stress distributions along the length of simulated motors.18 Points exhibiting maximum and minimum stress disturbances were identified while the acoustic character in the chamber was being disclosed.19-25 These analyses have been accomplished by first unraveling the convection-diffusion problem's principal and their underlying multi-scale equations structure.
-The latter exhibited nonlinear characteristic lengths whose resolution required a separate mathematical treatment.
+Pioneered by Culick13-19 and Flandro,3-8 theoretical studies similar to the one under consideration have elucidated a number of physical features in rocket motors.
+Among them were the multidimensional spatial and temporal velocity, vorticity, and stress distributions along the length of simulated motors.
+Points exhibiting maximum and minimum stress disturbances were identified, and the acoustic character in the chamber was being disclosed.21-27 These analyses have been accomplished by first unraveling the problem's principal convection-diffusion equations and their un-

+\Assistant Professor, Department of Mechanical and Industrial Engineering.
+Member AIAA. derlying multiscale structure.
+The latter exhibited nonlinear characteristic lengths, whose resolution required a separate mathematical treatment.